Rangers vs. Yankees Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers host the New York Yankees at Globe Life Field on Friday (at 8:05 PM ET).
+Those looking to place a player prop wager can find odds for Marcus Semien, Gleyber Torres and others in the Texas Rangers-New York Yankees matchup at Globe Life Field on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!